 Method 1: Change Status to Do Not Disturb

-Setting your Teams status to Do Not Disturb (DND) will only allow notifications from priority contacts and avoid pop ups.
+Setting your Teams status to Out of office or Do Not Disturb (DND) will only allow notifications from priority contacts and avoid pop ups.

 1. Open the Microsoft Teams app and click on the Profile Picture at the top right corner of the screen.